 Harald Ott is a thoracic surgeon at the Massachusetts General Hospital and an Associate Professor in Surgery at Harvard Medical School, where he built one of the leading laboratory groups in organ engineering and regeneration.
 He discovered and perfected the method of stripping an organ of its own cells and then infusing the remaining scaffold with new progenitor cells.
 To date, his technology has been successfully applied to heart, liver, lung, kidney, pancreas, and composite tissue regeneration.
 The approach of reseeding and engraftment of native cells to generate personalized organ grafts potentially eliminates donor organ shortage and the need for life-long immunosuppression in transplant patients, and thus lays the path for effective solutions for the millions of people in need of organ repair or replacement.
 Harald’s background is in surgery (M.D.; University Innsbruck in Austria, 2000) and this training has been an asset for his chosen field of scientific research and development.
 The privilege to work with patients suffering from end organ failure provides the motivation to continue to push boundaries in organ regeneration.
 Inspired by a pediatric patient suffering from end stage kidney disease, he founded IVIVA Medical to develop novel treatment solutions for this devastating email@example.com

-Charles Klassen leads research and development efforts at IVIVA including developing tissue engineering systems, bioreactors, and disease modeling technology for both internal and external use.
+Charles currently leads research and development efforts as vice president of engineering at IVIVA.
+His work includes developing tissue engineering and imaging systems, bioreactors, and novel whole-organ disease modeling platforms for internal use and for industry and academic partners.
+Charles has extensive experience in artificial bioscaffold design and fabrication, 3D printing, and tissue regeneration.
 Charles received an M.S. degree in Biomedical Engineering from Johns Hopkins University in 2014 after conducting research focused on regeneration of liver tissue using perfusion decellularized scaffolds as a platform.
-In addition to tissue regeneration he worked on the development and refinement of bioreactor systems to serve as platforms for stem cell based regeneration of tissue scaffolds and whole organ constructs.
-Prior to focusing on tissue engineering Charles worked on a large scale epidemiological investigation of low dose radiation mortality.
-He received a B.S. degree from Colby College in 2010 after majoring in physics with a minor in firstname.lastname@example.org
+In addition to tissue regeneration he worked on the development and refinement of bioreactor systems to serve as platforms for stem cell based regeneration of tissue scaffolds and whole organ firstname.lastname@example.org

 Brock Reeve is Executive Director of the Harvard Stem Cell Institute, whose mission is to use stem cells, both as tools and as therapies, to understand and treat the root causes of leading degenerative diseases.
 Under the leadership of its Executive Committee, HSCI invests in scientific research and its faculty has grown to include over 300 Principal and Affiliated members.
 The Institute is engaged with several leading pharmaceutical companies and foundations in joint research projects and its faculty have founded over 20 stem cell-related startup companies and serve on leading Scientific Advisory Boards.